4 Steps in Building a World-Class Marketing Campaign

 What are their pain points?

-If you’re introducing a new product in the market, you’re introducing a new solution to an existing problem.
-But if that problem does not exist or you are not able to identify it clearly, maybe it’s time to reconsider your approach.
+If you’re introducing a new product to market, you’re introducing a new solution to an existing problem.
+If that problem does not exist or you are not able to identify it clearly, maybe it’s time to reconsider your approach.
 Before entering the market, you have to understand your customer’s needs and pain points.
 That way, when you are compiling your messaging strategy, you know exactly what problem you will be addressing.

 What communication channels do they use?

 In today’s interconnected digital world, customers are more informed than ever before.
-As a marketing manager, you have to clearly identify the marketing channels your customers are using, whether it’s mobile, desktop, TV, direct mail etc. There’s a new craze called multi-channel marketing that you should be aware of and be comfortable using to relay your message to your customers through the right channels at all times.
+As a marketing manager, you have to clearly identify the marketing channels your customers are using, whether it’s mobile, desktop, TV, direct mail etc. All customers on these channels need a persona as well to ensure your social marketing campaigns are geared towards the right audience.

 Just like you want to have a clear understanding of your company and its customers, you must spend as much time conducting market research to analyze your competitors– direct or indirect ones.
 If you are entering a specific market, you should be able to know: